cunnie/docs/ntp_too_expensive.md

 ## NTP Polling Intervals

-The default polling intervals of `ntpd` vary as much as 64s (the minimum) to 1024s (the maximum)&mdash;as much as sixteenfold (note that these values can be overridden in the configuration file, but for purposes of our research we are focusing solely on the default values).
+The polling intervals of `ntpd` vary from 64 seconds (the minimum) to 1024 seconds (the maximum)&mdash;as much as sixteenfold (note that these values can be overridden in the configuration file, but for purposes of our research we are focusing solely on the default values).

-We discover that clients running on certain hypervisors correlate strongly in the amount of polling (e.g. the VirtualBox NTP clients poll at the default minimum poll interval, 64 seconds).
+We discover that clients running on certain hypervisors correlate strongly in the amount of polling (e.g. the VirtualBox NTP clients frequently poll at the default minimum poll interval, 64 seconds).

 [caption id="attachment_29440" align="alignnone" width="300"]<a href="http://pivotallabs.com/wordpress/wp-content/uploads/2014/07/ntp_polling.png"><img src="http://pivotallabs.com/wordpress/wp-content/uploads/2014/07/ntp_polling-300x231.png" alt="Chart of NTP Polling Intervals" width="300" height="231" class="size-medium wp-image-29440" /></a> NTP Polling Intervals over a 3-hour period.
 Note the heavy cluster of dots around 64 seconds—the minimum polling interval[/caption]